 If we made the world a better place, under our own roof or outside in the world.

 Were we a little kinder today than yesterday?

 Did we show gratitude and appreciation to another person, or did we stir the pot and create conflict and discord instead?

-Were we nice to someone or did we treat them like shit, as if they do not feel sadness and hurt much like ourselves?
+Were we nice to someone or did we treat them as if they do not feel sadness and hurt much like ourselves?

 Is our path noble or is the path we walk filled with images and ideas that place importance on the least important things in life?